Framework-R-D/phlex-design/doc/ch_conceptual_design/registration.rst

 For the sake of consistency and ease of understaning, the helpers have the same naming and follow the same conventions as the C++ registration.

 The stanza is introduced by an *opener*—e.g. :cpp:`PHLEX_REGISTER_ALGORITHMS()`—followed by a *registration block*, a block of code between two curly braces that contains one or more *registration statements*.
-A registration statement is a programming statement that closely follows the equation described in :numref:`ch_conceptual_design/supported_hofs:Supported Higher-Order Functions` and is used to register an algorithm with the framework.
+A registration statement is a programming statement intended to model the equation described in :numref:`ch_conceptual_design/supported_hofs:Supported Higher-Order Functions` [#statement_ordering]_:

 .. math::